 6. (Risky) Rice, Fans, Set Out to Dry

 The last step is to make sure your device is completely dry before trying to power back on.
 With phones, a bag of rice is a common trick.
 This is harder with a laptop both because of size and because pieces of rice can get stuck in places they shouldn’t.

 A better approach is to use gentle fans over several days.
 After several days, your laptop should be as dry as it’s going to get.
 At that point, you can try powering back on.

 An Upsie Extended Warranty Will Save You Next Time

 In the future, you can avoid the frustration and panic of spilling coffee on your laptop by purchasing an Upsie warranty

 that includes accident coverage.
 You can start your coverage with Upsie up to 4 years after buying your laptop - but it must be in perfect working order at the time you buy coverage or it won't be covered.
 Upsie always protects laptops from accidental damage, including drops and spills.
-If repairing your laptop doesn’t make sense, Upsie will replace the laptop for you.
+If repairing your laptop is not possible on the first claim, Upsie will replace the laptop for you.

 When you purchase a new laptop, make sure to protect it with Upsie.